DevExpress/dashboard-extensions/docs/parameter-item.md

 npm install git+https://git@github.com/DevExpress/dashboard-extensions.git
 ```

+Make sure that the [devexpress-dashboard](https://www.npmjs.com/package/devexpress-dashboard) package is installed.

 ### Download the latest version of scripts from GitHub
 1. Download the latest version of scripts from [GitHub](https://github.com/DevExpress/dashboard-extensions/releases).
 2. Copy the *dist* folder with scripts to your project with the Web Dashboard application.